openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 semantics or machine-readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent Presentation Definition JSON object.

-If Presentation Exchange is used, the definition of the scope value MUST allow the Verifier to determine the identifiers of the Presentation Definition and Input Descriptor(s) in the `presentation_submission` response parameter (`definition_id` and `descriptor_map.id` respectively) as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).
+If [@!DIF.PresentationExchange] is used, the definition of the scope value MUST allow the Verifier to determine the identifiers of the Presentation Definition and Input Descriptor(s) in the `presentation_submission` response parameter (`definition_id` and `descriptor_map.id` respectively) as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).

 It is RECOMMENDED to use collision-resistant scopes values.